John L. Douglas

 Mr. Douglas has been listed in numerous guides to the world's leading business lawyers, including:

-- Euromoney’s Expert Guide to the World’s Leading Banking Lawyers
+- Expert Guide to the World’s Leading Banking Lawyers

-- Law Business Research’s Who’s Who Legal–International Who’s Who of Banking Lawyers
+- Who’s Who Legal–International Who’s Who of Banking Lawyers

-- The Financial Times’ Who’s Who Legal International (Banking)
+- Financial Times Who’s Who Legal International (Banking)

-- The “BTI Client Service All-Star Team,” a group of 113 lawyers recognized for exceptional service to Fortune 100 clients
+He has twice been named a “BTI Client Service All-Star,” a select group of lawyers recognized for exceptional service to Fortune 100 clients.

-Mr. Douglas was named “Lawyer of the Year” in Washington DC Financial Services Regulation Law by 2012 Best Lawyers.
+Mr. Douglas was named “Lawyer of the Year” in New York, Washington DC and Atlanta in Financial Services Regulatory Law in 2014, 2012 and 2009, respectively, by Best Lawyers in America.

-- Member, Executive Committee, University of North Carolina Law School’s Banking Law Institute
+- Member, Executive Committee, University of North Carolina Law School’s Center for Banking and Finance.
+For more information, visit their website >

-- Member, Executive Committee, Rising Star Outreach, a non-profit organization assisting those affected by leprosy in India
+- Member, Executive Committee, Rising Star Outreach – RSO is a nonprofit organization assisting those affected by leprosy in India.
+For more information, visit the RSO website >

 Too Big to Fail: Do We Need Special Rules for Bank Resolutions? | Institute for Law and Finance, Frankfurt, Germany, 2012